batoomer/odin-09-tic-tac-toe/README.md

-# The Odin Project - 09 Library
+# The Odin Project - 09 Tic Tac Toe
 This is the 9th project of the odin project curriculum.

 ## <a href= "https://batoomer.github.io/odin-09-tic-tac-toe/">Preview Link</a><br>

 ## Technolgies Used
 - HTML
-- CSS
-- JS
+- CSS: Advanced Selectors
+- JS: Module Pattern, Factory Pattern, DOM Manipulation

+-Algorithm: Minmax in Game Theory

 ## The Odin Project: Projects
 - <a href= "https://github.com/batoomer/odin-09-tic-tac-toe/">Tic Tac Toe</a><br>